LLNL/hatchet/docs/query_lang.rst

    query = """
    MATCH (".", p)->("*")
-   WHERE p."name" STARTS WITH "MPI_" OR p."name" STARTS WTICH "PMPI_" AND
+   WHERE p."name" STARTS WITH "MPI_" OR p."name" STARTS WITH "PMPI_" AND
        p."PAPI_L2_TCM" > 5
    """